LiorZ/hdac8_thesis/thesis.rst

 Calibration of the protocol
 ------------------------------

 	*London et al* [citation] developed a general framework for the prediction of binding specificity of flexible peptides to protein receptors.
-In general, the scheme of this framework follows a pipeline in which a collection of peptides are modeled in complex with the receptor using a high resolution peptide docking protocol [citation], then the energy estimations (termed *score*) for the modeled complexes are used as an input for a simple learning algorithm that outputs a predictor that is able to distinguish binders from non-binders.
+In general, the scheme of this framework follows a pipeline in which a collection of peptides are modeled in complex with the receptor using a high resolution peptide docking protocol [citation], then the energy estimations (termed *score*) for the modeled complexes are used to determine the relative binding affinity of each peptide to the receptor.
 In case the receptor is actually an enzyme that catalyzes a chemical reaction, we assume that binding = catalysis, although there are examples in which this assumption fails.[citation]
 	Previous studies have shown that a calibration process of a FlexPepBind protocol results in a more accurate predictor than a predictor that's created using a default set of parameters [citation].
-The calibration process usually involves the selection of a template, adapting the scoring function[citation to bcl] and finding the right amount of sampling.
+The calibration process usually involves the selection of a template, adapting the scoring function and finding the right amount of sampling needed to achieve time - performance balance. [citation to bcl]

 Scoring function
 .................

 	The FlexPepDock simulations were performed using both the standard Rosetta scoring schema (*score12*) and a slightly modified *score12* that includes several minor adjustments that were shown to improve the resulting classifier.
-One such change was the introduction of a weak short range Coulombic electrostatic energy term (hack_elec).
-In our calibration process we validated some of these parameters, verifying that they indeed introduce an improvement to the resulting predictor.
+The most critical change was the introduction of a weak short range Coulombic electrostatic energy term (hack_elec) In this term, a simple, linearly increasing distance-dependent dielectric was used to model solvent screening effects, with all interactions truncated at 5.5 Å, thereby preserving the short-ranged nature of the all-atom potential. *Bradly et al* [5]_ demonstrated that the incorporation of the explicit electrostatics term in addition to Rosetta's orientation-dependent hydrogen bonding potential [6]_ helped to prevent unfavorable short-range electrostatic interactions, modulated the interaction strength of charged and polar hydrogen bonds and generally, improved the performance of their DNA-protein interaction specificity predictions.
+This slight modification was also used by *London et al* in their Bcl-2 - BH3 specificity predictions [7]_ and in our calibration process we validated some of these parameters, verifying that they indeed introduce an improvement to the resulting predictor.

 	We've seen in several studies conducted in our lab that a slight *post-simulation* change to the scoring function might be beneficial in determining the relative binding affinity of the peptide to the receptor.
 In other words, the scoring function that is used for the modeling process might be slightly different than the scoring function used to evaluate the modeled complexes after the simulation has been completed.
 These changes are: